onpointtech/agency-portal-v2/README.md

 5. Refresh the URL in the browser

-## How to get started to use the intern's proof of concept
+## How to get started and install the dependencies

+Prerequisites:
+- Git
+- Node
+- Angular
+- Angular Node Modules Needed
+- Java (most have this)
+- Eclipse

+### Install Git
 First, to download and install the portal on Windows

-Install git from
+you may get the installer of git for windows from

 `https://git-for-windows.github.io/`

-Git clone the repository by going to terminal and typing
+Git clone the repository by going to terminal and doing

 `git clone https://github.com/onpointtech/agency-portal-v2.git`